mieky/cherish/README.md

 [![npm version](https://badge.fury.io/js/cherish.svg)](http://badge.fury.io/js/cherish) [![Build Status](https://travis-ci.org/mieky/cherish.svg?branch=master)](https://travis-ci.org/mieky/cherish)

-A minimal in-memory cache wrapper for all kinds of function calls.
+A simple, easy cache wrapper for all kinds of function calls.
 Tiny footprint, no runtime dependencies!

+Effortless to use in all kinds of scenarios.
+Defaults to an in-memory database, but is easily set up to use e.g. with [node-localstorage](https://github.com/lmaccherone/node-localstorage) to persist results to disk.

-Useful for e.g. effortless caching of API calls with [node-fetch](https://github.com/bitinn/node-fetch).
+The perfect companion for caching API calls made with [node-fetch](https://github.com/bitinn/node-fetch)!

+## Installation

 Requires **Node 4.0** or newer, with npm 3.

-## Installation

 ```
 npm install --save cherish